RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

 #### Other

-Most of the time in SDA you don'ty have a single trajectory file or encounter complex file.
-If you have multiple traj and encounter traj files which are not ordered, you can use the script **encounter_traj_xyz_vmd.sh** which do the first three steps for a list of encounter files which are specified in the bash script.
+Most of the time SDA (especially in sdamm) doesn't have a single trajectory file where all the encountered trajectories are stored.
+If you have multiple encounter trajectory and complexes files which are not ordered, it is possible to use the bash script `encounter_traj_xyz_vmd.sh` which does the initial three steps for a list of encounter files.
+It is mandatory to specify in the bash script the list of encounter files that should be to analysed.

+    ./encounter_traj_xyz_vmd.sh

 You just need to change the list of the foor loop providing the correct list.
 The list can be obtained using the **find_encounter_files.py** in the other folder.

 Of course now you should provide all the folders to build the MSM.
 The program **build_MSM.py** builds it and it needs the prefix name of the folder (which should end with "_xyz"), the name for the msm folder where outputs will be saved, the number of clusters to use and a list of integers wich indicates the name of the folders where to take the trajectories.
 For example